msanchezalcon/msanchezalcon/README.md

 Especially women and girls interested in STEM careers.

 ### 📫 I am always up for discussing any new opportunities or tech-related issues that can help improve our beloved tech community.
-Don't hesitate to reach me via e-mail: msanchezalcon.msa@gmail.com.
+Don't hesitate to reach me via e-mail: msanchezalcon.msa@gmail.com or my LinkedIn account.

 <!--
 **msanchezalcon/msanchezalcon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.